-This is the smallest of the pits at 21 metres by 17 metres, with only 68 terracotta figures.
-As this pit represented the command centre of the Terracotta Army, all the figures in this pit are officials.
+This is the smallest of the pits at 21 metres by 17 metres, with only 68 terracotta figures, all of which are officials.

 It’s believed that this pit contains over 80 war chariots, 1,300 terracotta warriors and horses, and many thousands of bronze weapons.

-Be prepared to be blown away by the sheer size of this, the largest pit which was the first to be excavated after the local farmers discovered the burial site.
+Be prepared to be blown away by the sheer size of this pit which was the first to be excavated after local farmers discovered the burial site.

-The sight of the thousands of pottery soldiers and chariots displayed in the pit will take your breath away.
-Every warrior is different, modelled from the Emperor’s real-life soldiers and some still bear traces of their original colour
+The sight of the thousands of pottery soldiers and chariots is mesmerising.
+Every warrior is different, modelled from the Emperor’s real-life soldiers, and some still bear traces of their original colour.

-While the location of Emperor Qin Shi Huang’s tomb is known, it’s not been excavated yet.
-The Chinese authorities have banned all excavation work for at least 50 years, to enable archaeologists to find a way to preserve artefacts fully.
+While archaeologists know where Emperor Qin Shi Huang’s tomb is located, it’s not been excavated yet.
+The Chinese authorities have banned all excavation work here for at least 50 years to enable archaeologists to find a way to preserve artefacts fully.

-So, we must wait many years to discover whether the myths of a mercury river, booby traps, a diamond encrusted sky and boundless buried treasures are true.
+We must wait to discover the secrets of the Terracotta Army and whether the myths of a mercury river, booby traps, a diamond-encrusted sky, and boundless buried treasures are true.

-When you leave the Terracotta Warriors museum site for the parking area, you’ll find the usual array of crappy tourist trap shops.
-While the prices on some stalls may look tempting, the goods are of inferior quality and not worth spending your hard-earned cash on.
+When you leave the Terracotta Warriors museum site for the parking area, you’ll find the usual array of cheap tourist trap shops.
+The prices on some stalls may look tempting, but many of the goods are of poor quality.

 The Refreshment Outlets

-There’s an equally crappy proliferation of food outlets – even a KFC to avoid!
-If you need to stop to eat, make sure to agree the price before you order!
-We met other Brits who had ordered off a menu without prices and were seriously overcharged for 2 bowls of noodles.
+There’s a proliferation of food outlets – even a KFC!
+If you want to stop and eat, agree on the price before you order!

 What to do after visiting the Terracotta Army

-You’ll have time to relax and recharge your batteries on your journey back to Old Xi’an.
-If you made an early start, you’ll still have time to visit the Shaanxi History museum.
-Or maybe it’s time to retreat for a large G&T to pore over the day’s photos and unwind?
+You’ll have time to relax and recharge your batteries on your journey back to Xi’an.
+If you made an early start, you may still have time to visit the Shaanxi History Museum – or just to relax or take a stroll through the fabulous Muslim Market.